EdouardRouch/tls_checker/README.md

 ## Description

-The `tls_checker.py` script is a tool for checking the TLS configuration of a given website by comparing it to the ANSSI TLS recommandations.
+The `tls_checker.py` script is a tool for checking the TLS configuration of a given host by comparing it to the ANSSI TLS recommandations.

-It connects to the specified website and retrieves useful information about the given host's TLS server like the supported TLS versions, cipher suites, certificate details and more !
+It connects to the specified host and retrieves useful information about the given TLS server like the supported TLS versions, cipher suites, certificate details and more !

 ## Installation
 1. Clone the repository.